-81. Company seals
+102. Company seals

-- (1) A common seal may be used only by the authority of the directors. - (2) The company shall ensure that its common seal is made of durable metal that has its name engraved on it in legible form. - (3) Subject to subarticle (2), the directors may decide by what means and in what form a common seal is to be used. - (4) Unless otherwise decided by the directors, if the company has a common seal and it is affixed to a document, the document must also be signed by at least one director of the company and one authorised person. - (5) For the purposes of this article, an authorised person is - any director of the company; - the company secretary; or

-- (c) any person authorised by the directors for signing documents to which the common seal is applied. - (6) If the company has an official seal for use outside Kenya, it may only be affixed to a document if its use on the document, or documents of a class to which it belongs, has been authorised by a decision of the directors. - (7) If the company has an official seal for sealing securities, it may only be affixed to securities by the company secretary or a person authorised to apply it to securities by the company secretary.
+- (1) A common seal may be used only by the authority of the directors. - (2) The company shall ensure that its common seal is made from a durable metal that has the company's name engraved on it in legible form. - (3) Subject to subarticle (2), the directors may decide by what means and in what form a common seal or official seal (whether for use outside Kenya or for sealing securities) is to be used. - (4) If the company has a common seal and it is affixed to a document, the document is, unless otherwise decided by the directors, valid only if it is also signed by at least one director of the company and one authorised person. - (5) For the purposes of this article, an authorised person is- - (a) any director of the company; - (b) the company secretary; or - (c) any person authorised by the directors for signing documents to which the common seal is applied. - (6) If the company has an official seal for use outside Kenya, it may be affixed to a document only if its use on the document, or documents of a class to which it belongs, has been authorised by a decision of the directors. - (7) If the company has an official seal for sealing securities, it may be affixed to securities only by the company secretary or a person authorised to apply it to securities by the company secretary.

-82. Restrictions on right to inspect accounts and other records of the company
+103. Restrictions on right to inspect accounts and other records of the company